Higashi Honganji Temple in Kyoto

 History

 In 1262 Shinran (1173 - 1262), known as Kenshin Daishi and founder of the Jodo Shinshu sect, died at the age of 90.
-After his death in 1272 the Otani Mausoleum was built by his youngest daughter Kakushin-ni.
+After he died in 1272 the Otani Mausoleum was built by his youngest daughter Kakushin-ni.
 The mausoleum was moved many times to different locations and finally in 1670 it found its place at the current spot within the Higashi Honganji Temple grounds.
 The temple itself was established by Shogun Tokugawa Ieyasu (1543 - 1616) in the year 1602.
-Since 1658 the temple is located at the present location.
+Since 1658 the temple has been located at the present location.
 Over time Higashi Hongan-ji´s influence became very powerful.
-Shogun Tokugawa Ieyasu was very worried about this development and decided to separate the temple in an eastern (Higashi) and western (Nishi) part.
+Shogun Tokugawa Ieyasu was very worried about this development and decided to separate the temple into an eastern (Higashi) and western (Nishi) part.
 The temple halls were destroyed by fire 4times (1788, 1823, 1858, 1864) during the Edo period (1603 - 1868).
-The current buildings dating back to 1895.
+The current buildings date back to 1895.

 Location